 4. Indicate the Application Process

 Putting simple instructions on how interested prospects can apply for vacancies may help speed up recruitment.
 Recruiters might use social media networks to announce vacancies or contact prospective candidates.
 But, having definite knowledge of the subsequent phase may make the exercise more efficient and expeditious.
 This can include asking interested individuals to email the HR manager or referring them to a web application.
+It can also include using cutting-edge technologies to collect desired emails — implementing a LinkedIn email finder can be one of your options.

 Best Social Media Platforms for Recruiting